All about symbol versioning

 Say b.so references malloc@GLIBC_2.2.5.
 The executable defines an unversioned malloc due to linking in a malloc implementation.
 At run-time, malloc@GLIBC_2.2.5 in b.so will bind to the executable.
 For example, address/memory/thread sanitizers leverage this behavior: shared objects do not need to link in interceptors; having the interceptor in the executable is sufficient. libxml2 relied on the behavior to drop versioning on symbols while retaining compatibility for objects linking against older versions of libxml2.

-In glibc, when a versioned referenced is bound to a shared object without symbol versioning, elf/dl-lookup.c:check_match asserts that the filename does not match the vn_file filename.
-If the filename matches, glibc thinks that the runtime shared object is older than the link-time shared object, and will report an assertion error.
+When a versioned referenced is bound to a shared object without symbol versioning, in glibc versions before 2.41, elf/dl-lookup.c:check_match used to assert that the filename did not match the vn_file filename

 1